solihah-a/solihah-a/README.md

 I am a Sophomore majoring in Computer Science at Clarkson University with a strong foundation in programming and problem-solving.
 I enjoy applying my technical skills to real-world problems and continuously expanding my knowledge in new areas.

-I’m currently for preparing for career opportunities in IT/CyberSecurity.
+I’m currently preparing for career opportunities in IT/CyberSecurity.

 ## 🤝 Let's Connect!
 I'm always open to discussing new projects, ideas, and opportunities.